NeuroForgeLabs/.github/profile/README.md

 # ⚡ About NeuroForgeLabs

-**NeuroForgeLabs** is an open-source engineering lab focused on building advanced tools for:
+**NeuroForgeLabs** is an open-source engineering lab focused on building advanced tools for modern software engineers working with **AI systems and blockchain infrastructure**.

+Our work focuses on the intersection of:

 • 🤖 **AI Engineering**
 • 🔐 **Smart Contract Security**
 • 🧠 **LLM Infrastructure**
 • ⚙️ **Developer Productivity**

+The mission is simple:

-Our goal is to build **AI-native development tooling** that helps engineers build, debug, and secure complex systems.
+Build **AI-native developer tools** that help engineers build, debug, and secure complex systems faster.

 ---